About

 Edition IV

-This fourth edition is a collaboration between an· other here, KOMMET, art center in Lyon (France), Institut für Alles Mögliche in Berlin (Germany), and the Polynome art worker’s collective from Marseille (France).
+This fourth edition is a collaboration between an· other here (France, Germany), KOMMET art center (France), Institut für Alles Mögliche (Germany), and Polynome collective (France, Germany).

-Research and working space will be provided to invited artists in a dual geography.
-The German-based artists Nina Nowak and Gisèle Gonon will reside from October to December 2024 in a private rural house near Montbrun-les-Bains (Auvergne Rhône-Alpes, France), while the Lyon-based artists Julie Escoffier and Pierre Boggio will reside in the Institut für Alles Mögliche studios in Berlin (Berlin, Germany).
+From October to November 2024 four artists are hosted for a research and working period, in a dual geography.
+The Berlin-based artist Gisèle Gonon will reside in a rural house in Auvergne Rhône-Alpes (Montbrun-les-Bains, France), while the Lyon-based artists Julie Escoffier and Pierre Boggio will reside in the Institut für Alles Mögliche studios (Berlin, Germany).

 In collaboration with